-The courses listed in Section 4 represent a range of exceptional student education courses available for students with disabilities.
-Some courses for grades 6-8 and 9-12 in Section 4 include a range of intended student outcomes and may be repeated.
+The courses listed in Section 4 represent a range of exceptional student education (ESE) courses available for students with disabilities.
+Some courses in Section 4 include a range of intended student outcomes and may be repeated.
 Students may earn multiple credits in courses for grades 9-12.
 When using multiple credit courses, the particular course requirements and course performance objectives must be specified on an individual basis for each credit earned.

 Students with disabilities entering the 9th grade in or prior to 2010-2011 may access different courses at different levels of complexity, depending on their individual needs and abilities.
-The courses under Academics-Subject Areas and identified as access courses are designed for all students working on the access points.
+The courses under Academics-Subject Areas and identified as "Access" courses are designed solely for all students working on the access points.